Security Policy Overview

 Note

-As a security precaution, you can not modify the Security Policy if you have been disconnected from the Central Configuration Store for over 24 hours.
-Should you wish to limit your organizations maximum offline period even further, contact support@controlup.com
+As a security precaution, you can’t modify the Security Policy if you have been disconnected from the Central Configuration Store for over 24 hours.
+Should you wish to limit your organizations maximum offline period even further, contact support@controlup.com.

 To create a custom ControlUp role: